 (7) Tax Exempt Bond Development Determination Notice Fee.
-No later than the expiration date in the Determination Notice, a fee equal to 4% of the annual Housing Credit Allocation amount must be submitted.
+No later than the expiration date in the Determination Notice, a fee equal to 4% of the annual Housing Credit Allocation amount, unless otherwise modified by a specific program NOFA, must be submitted.
 If the Development Owner has paid the fee and is not able close on the bonds, then a refund of 50% of the Determination Notice Fee may be issued upon request.
+The refund must be requested no later than 60 days after the bond closing date described in the Board action approving the Determination Notice.

 (8) Building Inspection Fee.
-(For Housing Tax Credit and Tax-Exempt Bond Developments only.)
-No later than the expiration date in the Commitment or Determination Notice, a fee of $750 must be submitted.
-If the Development Owner has paid the fee and returns the Housing Credit Allocation or for Tax-Exempt Bond Developments, is not able to close on the bonds, then the Building Inspection Fee may be refunded upon request.
+(For Housing Tax Credit and Tax-Exempt Bond Developments only) No later than the expiration date in the Commitment or Determination Notice, a fee of $750 must be submitted.
+If the Development Owner has paid the fee and returns the Housing Credit Allocation or for Tax-Exempt Bond Developments is not able to close on the bonds, then the Building Inspection Fee may be refunded upon request.

 (9) Tax-Exempt Bond Credit Increase Request Fee.
-Requests for increases to the credit amounts to be issued on IRS Forms 8609 for Tax-Exempt Bond Developments must be submitted with a request fee equal to 4% of the amount of the credit increase for one (1) year.
+Requests for increases to the credit amounts to be issued on IRS Forms 8609 for Tax-Exempt Bond Developments must be submitted with a request fee equal to 4% of the amount of the credit increase for one year.

 (10) Extension Fees.
-All extension requests for deadlines relating to the Carryover, 10% Test (submission and expenditure), Construction Status Reports, or Cost Certification requirements submitted at least thirty (30) calendar days in advance of the applicable original deadline will not be required to submit an extension fee.
-Any extension request submitted fewer than thirty (30) days in advance or after the original deadline must be accompanied by an extension fee of $2,500.
+All extension requests for deadlines relating to the Carryover, 10% Test (submission and expenditure), Construction Status Reports, or Cost Certification requirements submitted at least 30 calendar days in advance of the applicable original deadline will not be required to submit an extension fee.
+Any extension request submitted fewer than 30 days in advance or after the original deadline must be accompanied by an extension fee of $2,500.
 Fees for each subsequent extension request on the same activity will increase by increments of $500, regardless of whether the first request was submitted thirty (30) calendar days in advance of the applicable deadline.
-An extension fee will not be required for extensions requested on Developments that involve Rehabilitation when the Department or U.S. Department of Agriculture (USDA) is the primary lender if USDA or the Department is the cause for the Applicant not meeting the deadline.
+An extension fee will not be required for extensions requested on Developments that involve Rehabilitation when the Department or U.S. Department of Agriculture (USDA) is the primary lender, if USDA or the Department is the cause for the Applicant not meeting the deadline.
 For each Construction Status Report received after the applicable deadline, extension fees will be automatically due (regardless of whether an extension request is submitted).
 Unpaid extension fees related to Construction Status Reports will be accrued and must be paid prior to issuance of IRS Forms 8609.
 For purposes of Construction Status Reports, each report will be considered a separate activity.

 (11) Amendment Fees.
 An amendment request for a non-material change that has not been implemented will not be required to pay an amendment fee.
-Material amendment requests (whether implemented or not), or non-material amendment requests that have already been implemented will be required to submit an amendment fee of $2,500.
-Fees for each subsequent amendment request related to the same application will increase by increments of $500.
-A subsequent request, related to the same application, regardless of whether the first request was non-material and did not require a fee, must include a fee of $3,000.
+Material amendment requests (whether implemented or not), or non-material amendment requests that have already been implemented will be required to submit an amendment fee of $2,500 in order for the request to be processed.
+Fees for each subsequent amendment request related to the same Application will increase by increments of $500.
+A subsequent request, related to the same Application, regardless of whether the first request was non-material and did not require a fee, must include a fee of $3,000.
 Amendment fees and fee increases are not required for the Direct Loan programs.

 (12) Right of First Refusal Fee.
 Requests for approval of the satisfaction of the Right of First Refusal provision of the Land Use Restriction Agreement (LURA) must be accompanied by a non-refundable fee of $2,500.